Crawford Alumni Center

 University Archivist Megan Atkinson is responsible for collecting, preserving, and making accessible materials of historical significance to the University and the Upper Cumberland.
 Follow Archives and Special Collections on Facebook, email Megan's office with questions, and watch for more "Archives with Atkinson" in future editions of The Alumnus.

 Photo top left: Black and white photograph of eleven attendees at an event in honor of Martin Luther King, Jr. in the Black Cultural Center on Jan.
 14, 1993.
-Source: Office of Multicultural Affairs records.
+Source: Office of Intercultural Affairs records.

 Is your company hiring?
 On Oct.
 8, Tennessee Tech's Center for Career Development will host its annual Business, Agriculture, Government, and Human Ecology Fair.
 You will have the opportunity to meet students from all majors within the Colleges of Business and Agriculture and Human Ecology and students interested in working for city, county, state, and federal governments.
 This event is great for law enforcement, non-profits, and the retail and service industries as well.
 The career fair will be virtual this year and will run from 10 a.m. to 2 p.m.
 More information can be found in Handshake, a career database used by 700 different colleges and universities nationwide.
 Handshake is free for employers.
 Contact Russ Coughenour, Director for the Center for Career Development, if your company is interested.